-3.5 The purpose of market research is to develop a thorough understanding of the relevant sectors and the potential Bidders/Proposers/Consultants with which the procurement will interface to ensure that the procurement approach maximizes the likelihood of

-- participation and selection of the right Bidders/Proposers/Consultants that deliver best VfM. - 3.6 The market research and analysis assesses market-related risks and opportunities that will affect the preferred approach-to-market strategy.
+- 3.5 The purpose of market research is to develop a thorough understanding of the relevant sectors and the potential Bidders/Proposers/Consultants with which the procurement will interface to ensure that the procurement approach maximizes the likelihood of participation and selection of the right Bidders/Proposers/Consultants that deliver best VfM. - 3.6 The market research and analysis assesses market-related risks and opportunities that will affect the preferred approach-to-market strategy, as well as an assessment of the capacity of the market to mitigate the project's procurement risks, including any significant environmental, economic or social risks.
 The market research and analysis is consolidated into a list of conclusions and implications that are used to select the Fit for Purpose approach to market for the contracts in the project.